JayLamb20/MSAE_Alumni_2015/index.md

 "Version control is a system that records changes to a file or set of files over time so that you can recall specific versions later." - [Git documentation](http://git-scm.com/book/en/v2/Getting-Started-About-Version-Control)

 - The software: [Git](http://en.wikipedia.org/wiki/Git_%28software%29) | [GitHub](https://github.com/JayLamb20/MSAE_Alumni_2015/commits/gh-pages) (online extension)
-    - Distributed (read: "free") revision control and collaboration system
+    - Distributed revision control and collaboration system
     - Tracks project history, lets you revert back to old versions
 - An example: